zenwarr/alertmanager-tg/README.md

 - `ALERTMANAGER_URL`: the url of the alertmanager instance.
 Required for commands like `/alerts` to work.
 - `FORMATTER_PATH`: the path to a script that generates messages from alerts.
 See below for details.
 If not defined, default formatted is used.
+- `HTTP_PORT`: the port the http server listens on.
+Defaults to 8080.

 ## Supported commands